Topfreedom: United States

 In the United States, states have primary jurisdiction in matters of public morality.
 The topfreedom movement has claimed success in a few instances in persuading some state and federal courts to overturn some state laws on the basis of sex discrimination or equal protection, arguing that a woman should be free to expose her chest in any context in which a man can expose his.
 Other successful cases have been on the basis of freedom of expression in protest, or simply that exposure of breasts is not indecent (or similar terminology).

 Laws and ordinances barring female toplessness are being challenged in federal courts around the nation.
 Each lawsuit, if it prevails at the appellate level, will legalize topfreedom in the following U.S. circuit courts of appeals (from west to east): 9 (California), 8 (Missouri) and 1 (Maryland).
 A federal lawsuit in the 7th Circuit (Illinois), was lost at the appellate level and the petition for review by the U.S. Supreme Court was denied.

 A preliminary injunction in a federal lawsuit in the 10th Circuit (Colorado), was won at the appellate level.
 In September 2019, after spending over $300,000, Fort Collins decided to stop defending their ordinance and repeal it.
 That effectively gave females of all ages the right to go topless wherever males can in the jurisdiction of the 10th Circuit (Wyoming, Utah, Colorado, New Mexico, Kansas and Oklahoma states as well as all counties and cities therein).

 Oceania

 Australia

 In Australia, indecent exposure laws only refer to the genital area, so technically both male and female toplessness is legal.
 However, many local councils impose their own rules, and have the power to ask topless people to leave an area.
-Additionally, women who go topless are sometimes slapped with more vague charges such as being a public nuisance, or offensive behaviour.
+Additionally, women who go topless are sometimes issued charges such as being a public nuisance, or offensive behaviour.

 On public beaches, local bylaws are not heavily enforced, and women can often sunbathe topless without legal repercussions.

 Breastfeeding in public places is a legal right in Australia.
 Under the Sex Discrimination Act 1984, no business or service provider can discriminate against a breastfeeding woman.
 Women can still breastfeed even if no other food/drink is allowed in the area.
 If a special baby care room is available for breastfeeding, women are not required to use it unless they wish to.
 If someone abuses a breastfeeding woman or forces her to leave, this may come under state/territory harassment laws.
 These protections also include women who are expressing breast milk for their baby.